Some of the links in this post may be affiliate links.

 Pot Up Your Rooted Sansevieria Cuttings

-If you’d rather plant the pups in soil, then follow the procedure below.
+If you’d rather plant the pups in soil, then follow the procedure below and you use pick wonderful potting mixes from my best soil for snake plants post.

 After your leaves have about an inch of roots, you can pot them up into soil.
 Some people wait until they can see the pups growing, and then pot them up.
 Honestly, either way is fine.